stevegrunwell/building-for-php-cli/slides.md

 When writing CLI scripts, it's not uncommon to need to do something on the filesystem.

-Remember that PHP has built-in functions for a lot of these operations, and you can get even more by leveraging a package like Flysystem
+* PHP has built-in functions for things like `chmod()`, `mkdir()`, and other common Unix operations
+    * If you're using Flysystem, there are even more options for filesystem manipulation
+* PHP can also execute arbitrary system commands:

 ----